d3/d3-force/README.md

 <a name="simulation_randomSource" href="#simulation_randomSource">#</a> <i>simulation</i>.<b>randomSource</b>([<i>source</i>]) [<>](https://github.com/d3/d3-force/blob/master/src/simulation.js "Source"))

 If *source* is specified, sets the function used to generate random numbers; this should be a function that returns a number between 0 (inclusive) and 1 (exclusive).
-If *source* is not specified, returns this simulation’s current random source which defaults to Math.random.
-A custom random source can be used to guarantee deterministic behavior.
+If *source* is not specified, returns this simulation’s current random source which defaults to a fixed-seed [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator).
 See also [*random*.source](https://github.com/d3/d3-random/blob/master/README.md#random_source).

 <a name="simulation_on" href="#simulation_on">#</a> <i>simulation</i>.<b>on</b>(<i>typenames</i>, [<i>listener</i>]) [<>](https://github.com/d3/d3-force/blob/master/src/simulation.js#L145 "Source")